-Imbolc (pronounced i-MOLK meaning “in the belly”) observed 2nd February for 2013, is one of eight seasonal festivals marked on the ancient calendar known as The Wheel Of The Year.
+Imbolc (pronounced i-MOLK meaning “in the belly”) is one of eight seasonal festivals marked on the ancient calendar known as The Wheel Of The Year.
 Imbolc is observed on 1st February each year.

 Imbolc heralds the first stirrings of Spring as it lies halfway between The Winter Solstice (Yule) and The Spring Equinox (Ostara).
 It is a time when days lengthen, new buds and shoots appear and the first lambs are born.